alberto56/dcycleblog/_posts/2022-02-07-list-handler.md

     }

 You will now see the latest submission in a brand new column in the list of webforms.

+### Next steps: sorting

+I still cannot figure out how to sort the webforms by their last submission date.
+If anyone manages to do that, leave a comment in the comments thread.

 Happy coding!